 If you've watched a speedrun of TWW or TWWHD you may have noticed times when, after rolling off of a ledge, Link won't jump, but will instead hang or simply fall instead.
 This is achieved by letting go of the control stick before Link makes it to the ledge and is commonly used to setup Ledge Clipping in a quick manner by ledge hanging off of the ledge used to clip.

 After hanging on a ledge it is possible to get up faster by performing a jumpslash up the ledge.
 To do this, first make sure you have sword in hand, and then fall off of a ledge.
-After he hangs on the ledge, hold a direction to get him to shift his hands and then quickly press A and then B to jumpslash up.
+After Link hangs on the ledge, hold a direction to get him to shift his hands and then quickly press A and then B to jumpslash up.

 If Link is facing a flat wall and is right up against it, you can use L to target up against it and obtain an angle perpendicular to the plane of the wall.
 This will usually take at least two separate targets and may sometimes require shifting to a slightly different part of the wall.